U.S. pediatrician group lifts decades-old ban on breastfeeding women infected with HIV - ExBulletin

 This medicine, known as antiretroviral therapy, does not eliminate all risk of transmitting HIV through breast milk.
 Abuogi said avoiding breastfeeding is the only sure way to prevent the spread of the virus.

-Additionally, parents should exclusively breastfeed their infants for the first six months, as studies have shown that switching between breast milk and formula can confuse infants' intestines and increase the risk of HIV infection.
-It doesn't have to be.
+Additionally, parents should breastfeed their babies exclusively for the first six months of life, as studies have shown that switching between breast milk and formula can disrupt a baby's intestines and increase the risk of HIV infection.

 Approximately 5,000 people with HIV are born in the United States each year.
 Abuogi said almost everyone is taking medication that keeps the virus at very low levels, but if they don't continue taking the medication, virus levels can rebound.